Aulig/easee-kostal-control/README.md

 It checks Kostal plenticore systems to control easee charging boxes.

 # Setup
+- Clone this repo
 - Download [kostalplenticorepy](https://github.com/ITTV-tools/kostalplenticorepy) as `kostalplenticore.py` (from the src folder of that repository)
-- Run `pip install requirements.txt`
+- Run `pip install -r requirements.txt`
 - Create `authentication.py` with these variables:
   - kostal_ip = "Your kostal IP (without http)"
   - kostal_password = "Your kostal password"